Crime levels are low and violent crime is rare.

 If you are travelling in these areas avoid leaving cultivated land or marked paths.
 If in doubt seek local advice.

 If you are hiking in the mountains seek expert advice from local guides, however tame the mountain might seem to you.
 The weather in the Croatian mountains can change quickly, even in summer and temperatures can get very low overnight.
 There have been reports of hikers getting lost in the mountains when they have gone out alone and left marked paths.
 If you get into trouble, call the emergency number 112 and the Croatian Mountain Rescue Service will help you as best they can.

 You can drive using a UK driving licence.
-If you bring your own vehicle into the country you may need to provide proof of ownership by presenting a V5 log book.
-If you fail to produce this when asked you will be refused entry and your car might be impounded until you can prove ownership.
+If you bring your own or rented vehicle into the country you may need to provide proof of ownership by presenting a V5 log book.
+If you fail to produce this when asked you will be refused entry and the car might be impounded until you can prove ownership.

 Contact the Croatian Embassy in London if you have more detailed questions about bringing a vehicle in to the country.
 The British Embassy is unable to help individuals attempting to bring vehicles into Croatia who do not have the correct documents at the border.

 You don’t need a Green Card to drive in Croatia, but if you are driving to or through Bosnia and Herzegovina, including the 20km strip of coastline at Neum on the Dalmatian coastal highway, make sure that you have a Green Card that includes cover for Bosnia and Herzegovina.
 You can’t buy insurance for Bosnia and Herzegovina at the Neum border crossing.